Family vacation ideas

 Migis’ 3,500 feet of calm shoreline and small beach are the ideal setting for sandcastle making, canoeing, kayaking and sailing.
 Nonmotorized boating and water skiing are also free.

-Sunset cocktail hour and dinner at Migis’ main lodge atop the gentle hill can feel like an event.
+Sunset cocktail hour and dinner at Migis’ main lodge atop the gentle hill feel like an event.
 Jackets and collared shirts are required for the men, but kids can eat with counselors and then scram for movies and ice cream.
-Everyone tends to come together for bingo night, the Friday lobster bake and the end-of-week kids’ talent show.
+In our experience, everyone comes together for bingo night, the Friday lobster bake and an end-of-week kids’ talent show.
+All in all, it’s one of New England’s more memorable weekend trips for families.

 Sebago Lake in Maine.